Terrie has a certificate in fitness and nutrition. She has a passion for helping others learn about health and wellness.

 - When they develop after blooming, place netting around each for added support as they grow. this will keep from breaking off the vine.

-From my house to yours, may your food nourish you and may the rain provide all moisture your plants need to thrive.
+From my house to yours, may your food nourish you and may the rain provide all the moisture your plants need to thrive.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.